-Great, so you have tried your best to get your artwork finished on time.
-However, if you are unable or unsure of how to price and value your work, you have a problem, and you may never be able to sell it.
+Great, you have tried your best to finish your artwork on time.
+However, if you are unable or need help with how to price and value your work, you have a problem, and you may never be able to sell it.

 One of the most challenging problems that many artists face, especially if they are new to selling their artwork.
 It takes time to come up with the right price for your work.

 How to price your artwork?
 Setting an artificially high price for your artwork may keep your art in the studio for a long time.
 Additionally, you could also lose out if you charge low rates.

 You, therefore, need to get the best price for your work.
 This is the right article if you are a beginner trying to decide what prices to charge for your artwork.